Alvin Kamara

 Alvin Mentian Kamara (born July 25, 1995) is an American professional football running back for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Tennessee Volunteers after transferring from Hutchinson Community College and was selected by the Saints in the third round of the 2017 NFL draft.
 Kamara was named the NFL Rookie of the Year in 2017, was named a Pro Bowler in his first five NFL seasons, and is a two-time second-team All-Pro.
-In 2020, Kamara became the second player in NFL history to score six rushing touchdowns in a single game.
+In 2020, Kamara became the second player in NFL history to score six rushing touchdowns and 36 points in a single game.
 Four years later, he became the Saints' all-time rushing leader.

 Early life

 Kamara was born to a Liberian mother.
 He attended Norcross High School in Norcross, Georgia.
 Kamara played high school football for the Blue Devils football team.
 As a junior in 2011, he rushed for 1,300 yards with 17 touchdowns.
 As a senior in 2012, Kamara rushed for 2,264 yards with 26 touchdowns, and caught 22 passes for 286 yards and five touchdowns in leading his high school to its first state championship.
+He scored two touchdowns, including a 61-yard reception, in the 6A state championship game, a 21–14 win.

-Kamara was named Georgia’s Mr. Football by the Atlanta Journal-Constitution, selected Class 6A Player of the Year, and earned first-team All-State honors from the Georgia Sports Writers Association.
+Kamara was named Georgia’s Mr. Football and all-classification player of the year by the Atlanta Journal-Constitution and earned first-team All-State honors from the Georgia Sports Writers Association.
 He was also chosen to participate in the 2013 Under Armour All-America Game.

 Coming out of high school, Kamara was considered to be one of the top running back prospects in the nation.
 He was rated the No. 1 all-purpose back in the 247Composite, the No. 5 player in Georgia, and the No. 42 player nationally in 2012.
 Rivals.com rated Kamara as the No. 6 player in Georgia.

 Kamara received a scholarship offer from Syracuse University as a junior in high school.
-As a senior, he committed to play college football at the University of Alabama under head coach Nick Saban.
+He received 105 letters from Alabama on the same day.
+His recruitment eventually came down to Georgia and Alabama.
+He committed to play college football at the University of Alabama under head coach Nick Saban.